Naralas/SC-Seminar-Comment-Quality-Pharo/metrics.md

     - Experimentally determined $c_{coeff} = 0$ -> not enough coherence, add info the emphasize relation with method identifier
     - Experimentally determined $c_{coeff} > 0.5$ -> too trivial, does not contain additional info

+**Not really applicable for class comments**, since class comments usually contain higher level information IE which services are offered, etc. [Automatic Quality Assessment of Source Code Comments: The JavadocMiner].

 Comment length : Experimentally (after normalization) : words with 1-2 words can be deleted.
 Comments with at least 30 words are too complex for the length to be used.